PrakyathReddy/RUST-practise/README.md

 3. macros - are a way of writing code that writes other code, which is known as metaprogramming.
 4. println!() - to print to the console.
 Macro calls are always marked with an exclamation mark – !.
 5. rustc - terminal command to compile a rust program
+6. statically typed - means that when you write code, you must specify what data type each variable is.
+7. let - to declare a variable
+8. println!("the icon is {}",icon_char); - here {} is the placeholder